Sublimation Printing: A Complete 2026 Guide for POD Sellers

 What Materials Can You Sublimate On?

-Picking the right materials is key to great sublimation results.
-Not every surface works with this method.
-The ink needs synthetic fibers to bond with the material.
+Picking the right material is key to great sublimation results, because the ink needs synthetic fibers to bond.
+Not every surface works.

 Material Compatibility

 Sublimation printing works best on polyester fabrics and polymer-coated items.
-Cotton, silk, and other natural fabrics don’t hold the ink.
 For good results, use:

 Can you sublimate on cotton?
-Not really.
-Pure cotton doesn’t bond with sublimation ink.
-Some treated cotton fabrics use a polymer spray, but the colors look lighter.
-Blends with 50% polyester or more show the design, though not as bright as pure polyester.
+Not really - pure cotton doesn't bond with sublimation ink.
+Some treated cotton fabrics use a polymer spray, but the colors look lighter, and blends with 50% polyester or more show the design, just less vividly than pure polyester.
+The table below summarizes what works and the typical heat settings.

 Bestselling Sublimation Products in 2026

-Some products sell well for print-on-demand creators.
-Here are the top picks:
+Some products consistently sell well for print-on-demand creators:

 Image via Pinterest